-Accounts Receivable: Accounts receivable are reported at outstanding principal, net of an allowance for doubtful accounts if deemed necessary.
-The allowance is generally determined based on an account-by-account review and historic trends.
+Accounts Receivable: Accounts receivable are reported at outstanding principal, net of an allowance of \$0 at December 31, 2023 and 2022.
+The allowance is generally determined based on an account-by-account review and historical trends.
 Accounts are charged off when collection efforts have failed, and the account is deemed uncollectible.
-An allowance was not required at December 31, 2022 and 2021.
-Interest is generally not charged on the receivables.
-Accounts receivable at January 1, 2021, the beginning of the earliest year presented, totaled \$360,692.
+The Organization normally does not charge interest on accounts receivable.
+Accounts receivable, net, totaled \$30,830 at January 1, 2022, the beginning of the earliest year presented.